-There are many applications that are awesome and are widely used by many people today that they do not know are free and open source software or apps (FOSS).
-One of the common misconception about FOSS is that it is not good enough for the general public (only for hackers and programmers).
+There are many applications that are awesome and are widely used by many people today that they do not know are free and open-source software or apps (FOSS).
+One of the common misconceptions about FOSS is that it is not good enough for the general public (only for hackers and programmers).
 So to disprove this myth (as I have and would always gladly do) I have created a list of FOSS already used by people who have bad feelings toward FOSS.

-Worpress is a very attractive content management system (CMS) or blog software out there.
-It is very user friendly, that’s why it is of interest to both professional and newbie bloggers and web designers.
+WordPress is a very attractive content management system (CMS) or blog software out there.
+It is very user-friendly, that’s why it is of interest to both professional and newbie bloggers and web designers.
 It is very customizable, you can use it for any type of website you wish ranging from blogs, vlogs, to full-fledged website.
-Many big agencies that use WordPress include TechCrunch, The New Yorker, BBC America, etc. This is made possible by a large and robust size of its community of developers who are responsible for creating plugins, written and translated documentation and designed many themes to customize the look.
-Though there are many other CMS, WordPress stands out and have been living up to it reputation.
-Because of the retinue of add-ons WordPress is suitable for the development of even complicated websites.
-In fact most web hosting companies offer WordPress hosting and installation options.
+Many big agencies that use WordPress include TechCrunch, The New Yorker, BBC America, etc. This is made possible by large and robust size of its community of developers who are responsible for creating plugins, written and translated documentation and designed many themes to customize the look.
+Though there are many other CMS, WordPress stands out and have been living up to its reputation.
+Because of the retinue of add-ons, WordPress is suitable for the development of even complicated websites.
+In fact, most web hosting companies offer WordPress hosting and installation options.
 The success of WordPress is another testimony to the power of FOSS where there are many different people tweaking, extending and improving shared code.

-VLC is cross-platform free and open source media player and streaming media server application that have become the standard for a media player used by many.
-This is arising for the fact that it is both easy to install and use.
-It is a standard alternative for Linux and android.
-The most important feature that attracts me to VLC is the large number of media file formats it can play (so i have it on my Linux and android devices).
+VLC is a cross-platform free and open-source media player and streaming media server application that has become the standard for a media player used by many.
+This is arising from the fact that it is easy to install and use.
+It is a standard alternative for Linux and Android.
+The most important feature that attracts me to VLC is a large number of media file formats it can play (so I have it on my Linux and android devices).

 #6.
 Mozilla Firefox